MichaelVrana/sle22-signatr-artifact/README.md

 By default this will sample 100 functions from the `corpus.csv` and fuzz each 100 times.
 Both can adjusted by setting the `FUNS` and `BUDGET` environment variables.
 Using all the functions (e.g. `FUNS=$(wc -l data/corpus.csv)` and 5000 runs (e.g. `BUDGET=5000`), the experiment might take about a day.
-That is why we recommend to scale it down.
+That is why we recommend to scale it down so it runs within 30 minutes.
 By default, it will run 16 jobs in parallel.
 The can be changed using the `JOBS` environment variable.